Jadiefication/BladeBallMc/README.md

 - 🛡️ **Custom Abilities and Gear**: Equip unique weapons, armor, and abilities to gain an edge on the field.
 - 🏟️ **Dynamic Arenas**: Play in beautifully crafted arenas that change and evolve based on in-game events.
 - 🎯 **Progression System**: Earn rewards, level up your character, and unlock new abilities and items.
-- 📖 **Unique Lore and Storyline**: Immerse yourself in the rich backstory of the BladeBallMC universe.

 ## 🎮 Gameplay